haowulab/haowulab.github.io/index.md

 <p>
 I am also interested in general machine learning, pattern recognition and large scale data mining methods with applications to biomedical data.
-I collaborate closely with researchers working on epigenetics to characterize DNA and different types of histone methylations.
+I collaborate closely with researchers working on epigenetics to characterize different types of DNA methylation and histone modifications.

 <p>
 I joined the department in 2010 after obtaining my Ph.D. degree in Biostatistics from